 These days, Duluth is a gateway for visitors to the vast, sparsely-populated Superior National Forest, which stretches from Lake Superior’s northern shore into Ontario, where it continues as Quetico Provincial Park.
 Thousands of teeming inland lakes, hundreds of miles of trails, and thriving moose and wolf populations make it a magnet for outdoorsy types.
 The unique, million-acre Boundary Waters Canoe Area Wilderness, a contiguous chain of countless lakes in which motorized vehicles of any kind are banned, straddles the U.S.-Canada border.

-The Lake Superior shore is impressive, with Tettegouche State Park and Temperance River State Park harboring dramatic cliffs and gushing waterfalls that empty into the world’s largest freshwater body.
+Northeast of Duluth, the Lake Superior shore is impressive, with Tettegouche State Park and Temperance River State Park harboring dramatic cliffs and gushing waterfalls that empty into the world’s largest freshwater lake.
 It takes less than three hours to drive from Duluth to the Canadian border along the big lake, but most visitors need two or three days to absorb it all.
 If you’re in no rush at all, take a long-distance hike along the Superior Hiking Trail, a 250-mile stretch with constant lake views.

 Despite its geographic isolation and the sparse population of the surrounding area, Duluth has a diverse economy.
 It’s a hub for the aircraft industry, with crown jewel Cirrus Aircraft churning out single-engine planes.
 The city’s R&D economy is robust, as well, with the high-tech companies Ecolab and ASci Corporation maintaining a presence in the area.
 And tourist-friendly start-ups, from breweries and distilleries, to wilderness outfitters and tour companies, thrive in the area.
 Low land and commodity prices make it likely that businesses will continue to grow in the years to come.